Luke Messer: Tenure

 In November 2014, Messer was elected by his colleagues to Republican House Leadership as the House Republican Policy Committee Chairman, succeeding James Lankford, who had been elected to the United States Senate.
 Messer defeated Tom Reed and Rob Woodall.

 In 2017, Messer founded the Congressional School Choice caucus to promote the expansion of school voucher programs.

 In May 2018, Messer led a group of 18 House Republicans unofficially nominating President Trump for the Nobel Peace Prize "for his efforts to denuclearize the Korean Peninsula and end the 68-year-old war between North and South Korea".

 Political views and legislation

 Messer, like Pence, is an ardent conservative.
 During his initial run for Congress, Messer told NPR member WFIU, "If you like Congressman Mike Pence, we’re going to have very similar philosophy in the way we approach the job."

 Social issues

 Messer opposes abortion rights.
-He has a 100% rating from Indiana Right to Life for his abortion-related voting record.
 He opposes the federal government funding organizations that offer abortions, unless the abortions are the result of rape or incest or the woman's life is threatened.

 On January 4, 2013, Messer voted for the Title X Abortion Provider Prohibition Act, which prohibits distribution of federal family planning funds to organizations that offer abortions unless the abortion is the result of pregnancy from incest or rape or the woman's life is at risk.